tatsu-lab/alpaca_eval/README.md

 as `--annotators_config <path_to_config.yaml>` to `alpaca_eval`.
 In particular, you should follow the following simple steps:

-- **Changing the prompt**: Write a new prompt in a text file and specific it to `prompt_templates` in the configuration file.
+- **Changing the prompt**: Write a new prompt in a text file and specify the path in `prompt_template` of the configuration file.
 Paths are relative to the configuration file.
 - **Changing decoding parameters**: Specify the desired parameters in `completions_kwargs` in the configuration file.
 To see all available parameters refer to the docstring corresponding function [in this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py) specified by `fn_completions` in the configuration file.
 - **Changing the model**: Specify the desired model in `model_name` in the configuration file.
-You will likely have to change the prompt in `prompt_templates` to match that model.
+You will likely have to change the prompt as `prompt_template` to match that model.
 If the model comes from another provider you will also have to change the `fn_completions` in the configuration file which maps to the corresponding function in [this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py).
 We